HomeSecExplorer/Proxmox-Hardening-Guide/docs/pve8-hardening-guide.md

 **Description**\
 Isolates Proxmox VE local directory storage (`/var/lib/vz`) from the root filesystem to prevent space exhaustion from guest images, ISOs, and templates.
-Enables safe mount options (`defaults,noatime,discard,nodev,nosuid`) without breaking tooling. **Do not** use `noexec` here, guest hooks and maintenance tools may need to run from this path.
+Enables safe mount options (`defaults,discard,nodev,nosuid`) without breaking tooling. **Do not** use `noexec` here, guest hooks and maintenance tools may need to run from this path.

 **Measures**